datagnss/datagnss.github.io/gnss/rtk_receiver/casestudy/setup-owned-base-and-rover.md

 ![](../../../images/gnss/nano/nano+radio-main-04.jpg)

 - Mount the NANO RTK and the RTK antenna.
-For base stations we recommend an **AT400** antenna.
+For base stations we recommend the **[AT400](https://www.datagnss.com/collections/rtk-antenna/products/at400-multi-band-antenna-for-rtk)** antenna.

 - If the base is mounted outdoors (roof, etc.), fix the antenna outside and route the antenna cable indoors.
 The radio antenna can also be mounted outside and cabled indoors.
 - Power the NANO via USB (power bank or AC adapter).
 For long-term operation we recommend using a power bank connected to mains power as a UPS-like arrangement.